 The Antitrust Law does not define 'control'.
-However, Law No. 18,045 ('the Securities Market Law'), article 99 defines control as 'any person or group of persons acting together, which, directly or through other persons or companies, controls at least the 25 per cent of the shares of a company', providing also for certain exceptions to this rule.
+However, Law No. 18,045 (the Securities Market Law), article 99 defines control as 'any person or group of persons acting together, which, directly or through other persons or companies, controls at least 25 per cent of the shares of a company', providing also for certain exceptions to this rule.
+The Antitrust Court, when analysing this matter (Ruling No. 117/2011), has referred to the definition and exceptions contained in article 99 of Securities Market Law, but has also considered a broader definition of control - focused on competition - stating that control means 'the ability of a natural person or corporation to exercise a decisive influence in the adoption of competitive decisions by other natural persons or corporations'.